kryptogo/jobs/README.md

 - Strong overall understanding of digital currencies/assets
 - Pragmatic knowledge of international payments
 - Deep insight into commodities/currencies or bitcoin

+#### Partnership Manager

+**Responsibilities**:

+- This role is crucial for COBINHOOD to maintain business growth with the ambition of rapid expansion.
+It would be a strategic liaison for COBINHOOD to operate with peripheral institutes and ecosystem partners for corporate strategy.
+You’ll obligate to be in high demand of connecting with strategic partners to establish and maintain business operations.
+You’ll ontinue to develop your views across various levels with COBINHOOD.

+**Essential Requirements**:

+- 3+ years experience in engaging with influencers in different fields
+- Timely perceive and understand up-to-date knowledge, product and service offerings of cryptocurrency and blockchain
+- To deliver excellent interpersonal skills, international communication and travels
+- To conduct quick approach, collection, maintenance of critical connections

+**Desirable Qualifications**:

+- Strong understanding of digital currencies/assets
+- Pragmatic knowledge of international payments
+- Deep insight into commodities/currencies or bitcoin
+- Familiar with Psychology is a plus
+- Outstanding experience of public sector is a plus

+#### Engagement Manager

+**Responsibilities**:

+- This role is crucial for COBINHOOD to drive business growth with the ambition of rapid expansion.
+It would be a gateway of business approach for COBINHOOD to explore and to seek for business cooperation.
+You’ll obligate to be in high demand of engaging with clients, analyzing and designing business model, and closing deals.
+You’ll continue to cultivate your insights across various industries with COBINHOOD.

+**Essential Requirements**:

+- 2+ years experience in engaging with various business partners in different industries
+- Timely perceive and understand up-to-date knowledge, product and service offerings of cryptocurrency and blockchain
+- To deliver excellent presentation, analysis, international communication and travels
+- To conduct quick survey of industry; analyze and design business model

+**Desirable Qualifications**:

+- Strong understanding of digital currencies/assets
+- Pragmatic knowledge of international payments
+- Deep insight into commodities/currencies or bitcoin
+- Familiar with Psychology is a plus
+- Outstanding experience of business consulting is a plus

 ---